 I recently had an eventful four months: getting COVID-19, finishing my Bachelors of Science in Nursing (Summa Cum Laude), applying to *Doctoral programs, having surgery (again), and moving to a new apartment which was accompanied by some significant life changes and losses.
 This period of time was surrounded by grace, but it was intense and difficult to stay on course.
 One tool that helped me was this 15-Minute Time Tracker to help me stay focused and ensure that my use of time aligned with my goals.
 For those of you who are new to the M4YV project, you may not know that I have a long-term dream to combine the arts with healing and plan to bridge my decades of experience with music with medicine.
 I do not use this time tracker every day, but at least 2-3 days a week, it helps me stay on track.
 I use the "Top 3 Goals" section to list the tasks I hope to accomplish but are not my favorite but need to get done.
 This usually includes following up with insurance to pay medical bills, getting my computer fixed, and making a dental appointment.
 The other parts I use to stay organized.
 I will then list the scheduled parts of the day and create a draft of what my day will look like.
 Rarely the day sticks precisely to this draft, and occasionally, I use the same sheet for 2-3 days at a time.
 However, it helps create a framework to stay on task and work towards my dreams.
 Overall, this simple tool has been very useful for me, and somewhere I once heard a quote that stated something to the effect of "we tend to overestimate what we can accomplish in a day and underestimate what we can accomplish in a decade."
 This rings true for me, my days are ambitious with what I hope to fill them with (I am a lover of learning), but when I review what I have accomplished these past 10-years, it astounds me. *I am honored and excited to begin at Frontier Nursing University in the fall of 2022 to work towards my Psychiatric Mental Health Nurse Practitioner degree.
 Stay tuned for how this unfolds, and thank you for your support. ![]() Hey, I love sharing and want to invite you to my FREEBIES page for tons of innovative free downloads: Click HERE for more joy!

 Interested in more ideas for staying organized and support to reach your goals?
 Check out the Goal Planning sheets.
-This tune will be taken down in 24 hours.
-Please scroll down to access.
-Enjoy a flash FREEBIE of this great fiddle tune arranged for 2 violins & beginning level.
-This duet is one of the selections in the Fiddle Duets collection available from M4YV.
-Click HERE to view the entire collection and see the advanced arrangement of this tune.
-The Best of the FREEBIES is the newest offering from the Music for Young Violinists project and is a 30 page eBook collection created to celebrate the most popular M4YV FREEBIES featuring 25 pages of music and teaching materials to help you bring out the best in your music making! ![]() Even though we may never meet in person, it thrills me to connect here with our shared love of music and all things violin.
+The Best of the FREEBIES is the newest offering from the Music for Young Violinists project and is a 30 page eBook collection created to celebrate the most popular M4YV FREEBIES featuring 25 pages of music and teaching materials to help you bring out the best in your music making!
+Even though we may never meet in person, it thrills me to connect here with our shared love of music and all things violin.
 Every day the M4YV project connects musicians from all over the globe: Australia, Argentina, Bahamas, Brazil, Canada, England, Finland, France, India, Ireland, Mexico, New Zealand, Norway, Philippines, Poland, Portugal, Puerto Rico, Serbia, South Africa, Turkey, United States & More!
 I feel so grateful to do this because my biggest passion is to help bring more music into this world.
 I currently work full-time as a registered nurse, and I created the M4YV project to celebrate and archive this special part of my life.
 I hope that sharing my 25 years of teaching experience with you will help you advance your violin skills, support your young musician(s), and deepen your knowledge of violin pedagogy.
 When writing this (December 23, 2021), this project hosts:

 If you are ordering this collection on the M4YV store, you will be signed up for the newsletter, will be the first to know when a new FREEBIE is posted, and on a special email list that gets announcements about flash sales.
 You will also be notified of innovative teaching and practice tips available on both my blog and video series to help keep your music-making inspired so you can reach your goals!
 Happy Music Making in 2022!!!